 Stage lighting and dance floor lighting is also available at the club and about the only thing they don’t have is karaoke and in house catering.

 The Fortune Sound club has a full range of equipment, lighting, sound and personal to provide the entertainment for your event as well as the space for a large number of guests.
-This DJ in Vancouver feels this venue would cater to a younger crowd and not well suited for a more formal type of event like a wedding.
-The location, parking challenge and access by stairs rate this venue at 2.5 out of 5 stars.
+I feel this venue would cater to a younger crowd and not well suited for a more formal type of event like a wedding.
+The location, parking challenge and access by stairs rates this venue at 2.5 out of 5 stars.

 Three Awesome Tips For A Successful Wedding With Your DJ

 Your wedding is both an exciting and sometimes a taxing new chapter in your life.
 The Interviewing and hiring process for choosing your vendors, booking your venue and preparing for your family and guest arrival, can be an exhausting time.
 Everything about your wedding is important to be sure, but working with your entertainment and/or DJ is one of the most important for a fun, danceable and memorable evening of celebration.